yandexdataschool/mlhep2015/README.md

 This repository contains material from [MLHEP 2015](http://hse.ru/mlhep2015).

-MLHEP stays for Summer School in High Energy Physics, held in St. Petersburg in 2015.
+MLHEP stays for Summer School on Machine Learning in High Energy Physics, held in St. Petersburg in August 2015.

 Summer school lasted for 4 days, 2 simultaneous tracks (beginner and advanced), 8 lectures and 8 seminars within each track.